 Reproduction Research Group

 The Reproduction Research Group at De Montfort University is a multi-disciplinary group based in the Faculty of Health and Life Sciences.
-The group has representation from sociology, biomedicine, psychology and midwifery.
+The group has representation from sociology, anthropology, biomedicine, psychology, nursing and midwifery.

 Academic staff and research students aligned with the reproduction group have a wide range of research interests relating to the broad area of reproductive and women’s health.
 Research funding sources include the ESRC, NIHR and the charitable sector.

 - Social aspects of infertility and assisted conception

 - Women’s experiences of social egg freezing

 - The reproductive health and well-being of lesbians

 - The independent midwife